Butterfly-stitch via private Zoom

 Class fee includes all materials we use to make this book: Handmade paper, or decorative Japanese paper, European mouldmade paper for your pages, assorted colours of Irish waxed-linen threads, and four needles.

 Tools needed: Bonefolder, X-acto knife, lightweight awl, scissors, ruler, triangle ruler.
-You can purchase these items individually here, and I am pleased to offer a 20% discount on any tools ordered for the workshop (via refund after your workshop purchase).
+You will receive a 20% discount on all tools ordered for the workshop (via refund after your workshop purchase).
+You can purchase these tools individuallyhere.

 Ancillary tools needed: pencil, a cutting mat.